Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Aggregated Relational Data

-\paragraph{Fitting and Evaluating these Models} An important practical consideration with ARD models is the computational tools required to fit these models along with how to assess the fit of these models to data.
+\paragraph{Fitting and Evaluating these Models} Regardless of the model properties considered above, an important practical consideration with any ARD model is the computational tools required to fit these models along with how to assess the validity of the estimated fitted model.
+A variety of Bayesian approaches have been widely used, from straightforward Gibbs-Metropolis algorithms to flexible probabilistic programming languages to advanced variational inference, and provide potential tools for applications of many different scales.
 With regards to fitting large complex models quickly, variational inference \citep{blei2017variational} is a powerful Bayesian inference approach for such tasks, and has already been used in the context of large scale ARD \citep{jones2021scalable}.
-Bayesian inference also provides a plethora of tools for model checking \citep{gelman2013bayesian, gelman2020bayesian}.
-After introducing several existing Bayesian ARD models below, we will describe in detail how these tools can be used when comparing potential models.
+Modern software for Bayesian inference also provides a large suite of ready to use tools to assess model convergence and diagnose problems with general Bayesian estimation, which can be considered for ARD models also \citep{gelman2013bayesian, gelman2020bayesian}.
+After introducing several Bayesian ARD models below we will describe how these tools can be used and extended when comparing ARD models. {Despite the availability of these computational tools, their application and adaptation to ARD models has not been systematically studied, particularly in the context of comparing competing model specifications and performing model selection.}